MarkusServan/gods-of-trondheim/README.md

 Gods of Trondheim meta website

 ## Project Structure
 In the root folder, we have index.html.
 This file is a landing page.
 It contains links to each of our group's sites.
+Add a link to your site here.
+Look at the already implemented links for an example

 Each individual site has its own folder, named after your religion.
 Here you put your own site.